environmental-forecasting/environmental-stac-generator/README.md

 ## License

-icenet-geotiff-generator is licensed under the MIT license.
-See [LICENSE](https://github.com/icenet-ai/icenet-geotiff-generator/blob/main/LICENSE) for more information.
+`icenet-dashboard-preprocessor` is licensed under the MIT license.
+See [LICENSE](https://github.com/icenet-ai/icenet-dashboard-preprocessor/blob/main/LICENSE) for more information.